le717/Blocks/Documentation/Tutorial.md

 Now you may be thinking

-> "If Notepad++ does not break the levels like Notepad does, then why do I need to use Blocks?"
+> If Notepad++ does not break the levels like Notepad does, then why do I need to use Blocks?

 Honestly, there is no need!
 Using **Notepad++** instead of **Blocks** is your choice.
 I myself use **Notepad++** a good amount when modding!
 However, **Blocks** contains safeguards that **Notepad++** does not.